skip to Main Content

 Similar to CBIT, evidence-based treatment for Tic disorders/Tourettes is HRT (Habit Reversal Training).
 Like CBIT, individuals learn to identify a premonitory urge that occurs prior to the tic and implements competing responses.

-At GroundWork Counseling in Orlando, we provide evidence-based behavior therapy including CBIT or HRT for children with tic and Tourette Disorder.
+At GroundWork Counseling in Orlando, we provide evidence-based behavior therapy including CBIT for children with tic and Tourette Disorder.

 Request A Call Back